matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 - It is simpler from a code-design standpoint to use existing generic Exception classes when throwing exceptions.
 - If you need the exception to carry a simple error message.
     - In that case, RuntimeException is usually preferred, since it is not checked Exception.
 - Other exception classes exist for common classes of errors:
-    - UnsupportedOperationException - a certain operation is not supported
+    - UnsupportedOperationException - a certain operation is not supported.
-    - IllegalArgumentException - an invalid parameter value was passed to a method
+    - IllegalArgumentException - an invalid parameter value was passed to a method.
     - IllegalStateException
 - Cases where you do want to use a custom exception class include the following:
     - You are writing an API or library for use by others, and you want to allow users of your API to be able to specifically catch and handle exceptions from your API, and be able to differentiate those exceptions from other,